camunda/camunda-bpm-platform/spin/docs/user-guide/json/reading-json.md

 json.deleteProp(list);
 ```

-## Work with Json Arrays
+## Work with JSON Arrays

-Json arrays represent a list of object.
+JSON arrays represent a list of objects.
 Spin offers the following methods to manipulate this list:

   * `.indexOf(<Object>)` - Fetches the index of the FIRST occurrence of the searched object.
   * `.lastIndexOf(<Object>)` - Fetches the index of the LAST occurrence of the searched object.